tmDeSilva/CAN_microcontroller_interface/README.md

 * This branch contains the microcontroller code and will:
 	* Describe the hardware used and the required connections
 	* Provide an overview of all the code's functions and libraries
-	* Explain the code can be modified to choose the CAN data channels the MCU outputs (e.g. 7B3)
+	* Explain how the code can be modified to choose the which CAN data the user wants the MCU to output

 ### *Hardware Setup*